RafaelSalguero/AngularTypescriptSkeleton/README.md

 - **`config.ts` file**
     - Contains `shim` dependencies in order to load libraries that doesn't implement AMD/requirejs such as AngularJS
     - Depends on `main/main` so that when this file is loaded, `main.ts` is executed
-###Install a new DefinitelyTyped definition
-- Search the typing on name on DefinitelyTyped or by using `typing search library_name -A`
-- Run `typings install library_name -SA` to install the package as an ambient dependency